jtblin/kube2iam/README.md

 - `/debug/store` endpoint enabled to dump knowledge of namespaces and role association.

+### Base ARN auto discovery

+By using the --auto-discover-base-arn flag, kube2iam will auto discover the base arn via the ec2 metadata service.

+### Using ec2 instance role as default role

+By using the --auto-discover-default-role flag, kube2iam will auto discover the base arn and the iam role attached to the instance and use it as the fallback role to use when annotation is not set.

 ### Options

 By default, `kube2iam` will use the in-cluster method to connect to the kubernetes master, and use the `iam.amazonaws.com/role`